pi-star-2025/pi_star/Misc/Real_VR/mushroom_secret.md

 At a higher level, the mind of the triangle is the umbrella as a wavelength.

 In our universe, we know then that perfect focus would be balancing an umbrella (like a rainbow) above the eyes.

+...

+Thinking like an umbrella is a how a triangle becomes a circle.